National Unity Alliance

 The National Unity Alliance (தேசிய ஐக்கியக் கூட்டமைப்பு) is a political alliance in Sri Lanka.
 Founded in 1999, the alliance ceased to exist in 2010 when its remaining members joined the Sri Lanka Freedom Party.
 However, Azath Salley subsequently assumed leadership of the party and the party is presently active.

+The Alliance held an event to commemorate the 75th birth anniversary of its founder, Honourable M.H.M Ashraff at the BMICH in Colombo, under the patronage of President Chandrika Bandaranaike Kumaratunge as the Chief Guest, President Maithripala Sirisena, Speaker Mahinda Yapa Abeywardena, former minister and wife of Late M H M Ashraff, (Mrs) Ferial Ashraff Hon.
+Governor Azath Salley were among the special guests of the evening.

+Members of the cabinet, parliament, diplomatic corps and close associates of the former minister were also in attendance.

-Present Status
+Present status

-The National Unity Alliance's was re-activated by Mr. Azath S. Salley by a Fundamental Rights petition with the Supreme Court of Sri Lanka.
+The National Unity Alliance's was re-activated by Azath S. Salley by a Fundamental Rights petition with the Supreme Court of Sri Lanka.
 The party is presently 'active' and is recognized by the Elections Commission of Sri Lanka.
-The leader of the party is Azath Salley.
+The leader of the party is Salley.